janus-idp/demo-setup/ansible/cluster-setup/README.md

 ## Prerequisites

-- Access to an Openshift 4+ deployment and logged in with the CLI
+- Access to an Openshift 4+ deployment and logged in with the CLI (version 4.11 or higher)
 - Install the Following CLIs
   - [ansible](https://www.ansible.com/)/[ansible-galaxy](https://galaxy.ansible.com/)
   - [helm](https://helm.sh/)